DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 | F6  | non-gesture spell control mode change <br> 1. only buttons \[A\] \[B\] \[X\] \[Y\] cast spells <br> 2. can also push analog-stick in cardinal direction of spell slot as shown on HUD <br> (while holding trigger) |
 | F7  | toggle glyph gesture spell mode <br> cast spells by drawing simple shapes with the wand <br> see the game's spell management menu |
 | F8  | toggle crosshair <br> when on, a circle is shown where the wand is pointed |

+These will all be temporary changes.
+They will not persist between game sessions.
+To persist your settings, so that they are used each time you start and inject, you must edit a file in the profile.
+`%appdata%\UnrealVRMod\HogwartsLegacy\plugins\ue4ss\Mods\VRFP\scripts\config.lua`

 Adjust wand position relative to controller